Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Please refer to the Troubleshooting guide.

-• If we want Jaeger client libraries to send trace data directly to jaeger-collectors, we must provide them with a URL of the HTTP endpoint.
+• If we want SDKs to send trace data directly to jaeger-collectors, we must provide them with a URL of the HTTP endpoint.
 It means that our applications require additional configuration containing this parameter, especially if we are running multiple Jaeger installations (e.g. in different availability zones or regions) and want the data sent to a nearby installation.
-In contrast, when using the agent, the libraries require no additional configuration because the agent is always accessible via localhost.
+In contrast, when using the host agent, the libraries require no additional configuration because the agent is always accessible via localhost.
 It acts as a sidecar and proxies the requests to the appropriate jaeger-collectors.

-• jaeger-agents allow implementing traffic control to jaeger-collectors.
+• Host agents allow implementing traffic control to jaeger-collectors.
 If we have thousands of hosts in the data center, each running many applications, and each application sending data directly to jaeger-collectors, there may be too many open connections for each jaeger-collector to handle.
 The agents can load balance this traffic with fewer connections.

 The Jaeger team recommends OpenSearch/Elasticsearch as the storage backend over Cassandra, for the following reasons: